 xoTO Schools

 The City of Toronto in collaboration with the local screen industry, has established xoTO Schools, a pilot program with the Toronto District School Board (TDSB) to enable enhanced access for location filming in 11 pre-approved TDSB properties.
 The scouting and permit application processes are streamlined for each of these properties, with the program offering a special daily rate card and 72-hour permit turnaround.
-More information on the program and the 11 sites currently participating are available through Ontario Creates and the City’s news release.
+More information on the program and the 11 sites currently participating are available through Ontario Creates and the city’s news release.

 Murals